 Use paper cups, plastic bottles, yogurt pots, toilet rolls, whatever you can find around the house.
 Mark out a line to stand behind, this may need to be closer for younger children.

 The aim of this simple movement activity for toddlers is to knock as many skittles over as possible by rolling a ball at the skittles along the floor.
 This is a good one to get the whole family involved in and can be great fun.

 #39 Straw Javelin Throw

-This simple activity is great fun and gets those arms moving.
+This simple indoor gross motor activity is great fun and gets those arms moving.
 Mark out some lines on the floor using masking/painter’s tape as an easy guide to measure how far the javelin has gone.
-Encourage your child to keep going and try to beat their last distance.
+Encourage your preschooler to keep going and try to beat their last distance.

 #40 Bean Bag Race